 Terms of Appointment

-Each appointment will be for one year with a possible renewal for a second year.
+Each appointment will be for one year with possible renewals for up to a total of two years.

 Eligibility and Selection Process